-3.3.1 NASA teams must have full and open discussions, with all facts made available, to understand and assess issues.
-Diverse views are to be fostered and respected in an environment of integrity and trust with no suppression or retribution.
-In the team environment in which NASA operates, team members often have to determine where they stand on a decision.
-In assessing a decision or action, a member has three choices: agree, disagree but be willing to fully support the decision, or disagree and raise a Dissenting Opinion.
-For disagreements that rise to the level of importance that warrant a specific review and decision by a higher level of management, NASA has formalized the Dissenting Opinion process.
-(Additional considerations that relate to Dissenting Opinions raised by a Technical Authority (TA) are set forth in Section 3.4.)

-3.3.2 Unresolved issues of any nature (e.g., programmatic, safety, engineering, health and medical, acquisition, accounting) within a team should be quickly elevated to achieve resolution at the appropriate level.
-A Dissenting Opinion is a substantive disagreement with a decision or action that an individual judges is not in the best interest of NASA and is of sufficient importance that it warrants a timely review and decision by higher level management.
-A Dissenting Opinion must be supportable and based on a sound rationale (not solely on unyielding opposition).
-The individual must specifically request that the dissent be recorded and resolved by the Dissenting Opinion process.
-The decision on whether the issue in question is of the significance that warrants the use of the Dissenting Opinion process is the responsibility and personal decision of the dissenting individual.

-3.3.3 When time permits, the disagreeing parties jointly document the issue, including agreed-to facts, discussion of the differing positions with rationale and impacts, and the parties' recommendations.
-The joint documentation must be approved by the representative of each view, concurred with by affected parties, and provided to the next higher level of the involved authorities with notification to the second higher level of management.
-This may involve a single authority (e.g., the Programmatic Authority) or multiple authorities (e.g., Programmatic and Technical Authorities).
-In cases of urgency, the disagreeing parties may jointly present the information stated above orally with all affected organizations represented, advance notification to the second-higher level of management, and documentation follow-up.

-3.3.4 Management's decision/action on the memorandum (or oral presentation) is documented and provided to the dissenter and to the notified managers and becomes part of the program/project record.
+- 3.3.1 NASA teams must have full and open discussions with all facts made available in order to understand and assess issues.
+Diverse views are to be fostered and respected in an environment of integrity and trust with no suppression or retribution - 3.3 2 Unresolved issues of any nature (e.g., programmatic, safety, engineering, acquisition, accounting, etc.) within a team should be quickly elevated to achieve resolution at the appropriate level.
+At the discretion of the dissenting person(s), a decision may be appealed to the next higher level of management for resolution.
+Dissenting opinions raised by a Technical Authority (TA) are handled by the process set forth in Section 3.4. - 3.3.3 When appropriate, the concern is documented by including agreed-to facts, discussion of the differing positions with rationale and impacts and the parties recommendations, approved by the representative of each view, concurred by affected parties, and provided to program/project management and the appropriate TA with notification to the second higher level of management.
+In cases of urgency, an oral presentation (including the information stated above) with all affected organizations in attendance and with advance notification to the second higher level of management may be utilized with documentation follow-up. - 3.3.4 Management's decision/action on the memorandum (or oral presentation) is documented and provided to the dissenter and to the notified managers and becomes part of the program/project record.
 If the dissenter is not satisfied with the process or outcome, the dissenter may appeal to the next higher level of management.
-The dissenter has the right to take the issue upward in the organization, even to the NASA Administrator, if necessary.
+The dissenter has the right to take the issue upward in the organization, even to the NASA Administrator; if necessary.